Maximize Your Time: Keep Track of Tasks

 As a mother, small-business owner, and part-time employee, people often ask me how I make the time to wear so many hats from day-to-day without skipping a beat.

-The truth is, I do make it look a lot easier than it actually is, but even so, I still have a few tricks up my sleeve to ensure that each day goes as smoothly as possible.
+The truth is, I do make it look a lot easier than it actually is, but even so, I still have a few tricks up my sleeve to ensure that each day I don’t waste time (or at least not too much of it).

 Why bother with a list?